La Moneda Palace: Surroundings

-Designed by Undurraga Devés Arquitectos, the Plaza de la Ciudadanía has been called "one of the most important public works in the last century" by Chile's Plataforma Arquitectura website.
-Paths leading down from the plaza give access to the underground Palacio de La Moneda Cultural Center, which hosts a range of exhibitions on Chilean culture and history.
+Designed by Undurraga Devés Arquitectos, the Plaza de la Ciudadanía on the south side of the palace, connecting it to the Alameda, was built between 2004 and 2005 and has been called "one of the most important public works in the last century" by Chile's Plataforma Arquitectura website.
+Paths from the plaza lead to the underground Palacio de La Moneda Cultural Center, which hosts exhibitions on Chilean culture and history.
+The palace anchors the Civic District, which contains many of the country's main government buildings; the "four blocks around La Moneda" is a common Chilean shorthand for the government.